ncroxon/gnu-efi/README.md

 ## Prerequisites:

- To develop x86 and x86_64 EFI applications, the following tools are needed:
+ To develop EFI applications, the following tools are needed:

-- gcc-3.0 or newer (gcc 2.7.2 is NOT sufficient!)
-  As of gnu-efi-3.0b, the Redhat 8.0 toolchain is known to work, but the Redhat 9.0 toolchain is not currently supported.
+- A C11 compiler: gcc, clang (Supported since 4.0) or MSVC (Supported since 4.0)

-- A version of "objcopy" that supports EFI applications.
+- A version of "objcopy" that supports EFI applications (if using a GNU based toolchain).
   To check if your version includes EFI support, issue the
   command: `objcopy --help`

-  Verify that the line "supported targets" contains the string "efi-app-ia32" and "efi-app-x86_64" and that the "-j" option accepts wildcards.
+  Verify that the line "supported targets" contains the string "efi-app-ia32" and "efi-app-x86_64" (for x86 and x64 respectively) and that the "-j" option accepts wildcards.
   The binutils release binutils-2.24 supports Intel64 EFI and accepts wildcard section names.

 - For debugging purposes, it's useful to have a version of "objdump" that supports EFI applications as well.
 This allows inspect and disassemble EFI binaries.

- To develop IA-64 EFI applications, the following tools are needed:

-- A version of gcc newer than July 30th 1999 (older versions had problems with generating position independent code).
-  As of gnu-efi-3.0b, gcc-3.1 is known to work well.

-- A version of "objcopy" that supports EFI applications.
-To check if your version includes EFI support, issue the
-  command: `objcopy --help`

-  Verify that the line "supported targets" contains the string "efi-app-ia64" and that the "-j" option accepts wildcards.

-- For debugging purposes, it's useful to have a version of "objdump" that supports EFI applications as well.
-This allows inspect and disassemble EFI binaries.
+  Alternatively, use dumpbin on Windows from Visual Studio Development Tools, by launching it through Developer Command Prompt for Visual Studio.

 ## Directory Structure